Ticketedmoon/snake-game-hacktoberfest/README.md

 #### Hacktoberfest Snake Game
 #### By: Shane

 So, I decided to build a snake game for the Repository https://github.com/Prouser123/PyOS/issues/22
+The game is built using Python 2.7 & Pygame.
+##### You must use Python2.7 for this game.

 Intructions:
 1. Clone the repository